-15 Best Ways to Get Rid of Bumble Bees
+15 Natural Ways to Get Rid of Bumble Bees

 Bumble bees are social insects that generally form a colony of their own with a single queen.
 Bumble bee colonies are usually smaller than honey bee colonies.
 It can have as few as 40-50 bees in one nest.
 Bumble bees generally feed on nectar as honey bees.
 These bees can sting powerfully and multiple times.
 They usually like to stay away from animals and humans.

 It is best to not kill them as their population is greatly threatened.
 They make for an important part of our ecosystem.
 But however valuable their existence might be, it doesn’t make sense for you to share your living space with them, especially because of their harmful and painful stings.
 But before getting rid of this insect, you should know what kind of bees you are dealing with.